 If any paycheck is insufficient for a planned deduction, then a partial deduction will be made up to the full value of your paycheck.
 Subsequent deductions will continue at the planned biweekly rate and will not adjust to make up for underpayment.

 If a payroll deduction results in an overpayment, the overpayment of tuition and class fees may be applied to other charges you owe to FSU before any excess will be refunded to you.
 You must enroll your student account in direct deposit to receive a refund for any excess payments.

 Who do I contact if I have questions?

-Any questions about the submission or process for the Graduate Tuition Payment Plan can be directed to firstname.lastname@example.org .
+Any questions about the submission or process for the Graduate Tuition Payment Plan can submitted to Student Business Services by using this link.